Davidls10/riscv-pipelined-sv/README.md

 Tested on Vivado 2024.2 and the Verilog version on Icarus Verilog.

-The implementation is based on Sarah Harris and David Harris's Digital Design and Computer Architecture RISC-V Edtion.
+The implementation is based on Sarah Harris and David Harris's Digital Design and Computer Architecture RISC-V Edition.